Luxembourg nationality law: Acquisition of nationality by option

-All of the options also have the same "good repute" requirements as for naturalisation, i.e. the applicant must never have been handed an immediate custodial sentence of 12 months or more or a suspended custodial sentence of 24 months or more, in any country.
+All of the options also have the same "good repute" requirements as for naturalization, i.e. the applicant must not have made any false statements in conjunction with the request for citizenship or have been issued an immediate custodial sentence of 12 months or more or a suspended custodial sentence of 24 months or more, in any country, if that sentence was not fully served within the fifteen years before the application for acquiring citizenship.

+Option declarations are taken before the administration of the commune of residence or, if the applicant is not resident in Luxembourg, the administration of Luxembourg City.
+If the Minister of Justice does not object to and cancel the option declaration, Luxembourg nationality is acquired four months after the declaration is received by the Minister of Justice; minor children of an adult granted nationality by option are also included on the option declaration and receive nationality when their parent does.

 Recovery of citizenship

 It is also possible to "recover" or "reclaim" Luxembourg nationality if a person can prove that they have an ancestor who was a Luxembourg citizen as of 1 January 1900.
-The Luxembourg diaspora at the time moved to France, Belgium and the USA.
-By the end of 2013, thousands of people had recovered the nationality of their Luxembourg ancestor.
-In 2021, 6,801 people claimed citizenship, in 2020, it was 9,389 and in total 31,151 people have claimed citizenship since the passing of the 2008 law.
-The final deadline to reclaim citizenship was moved to December 31, 2022 because of the Covid-19 Pandemic.
+The Luxembourgish diaspora at the time moved to France, Belgium and the USA.
+As of January 2022, a total of 31,151 people had claimed citizenship since the passing of the 2008 law, of which more than 11,000 were Brazilian nationals.
+The final deadline to reclaim citizenship for some qualifying individuals was moved to December 31, 2022, because of the COVID-19 pandemic.

+This has in part contributed to a considerable increase in the number of people eligible to vote in legislative elections, with 23,992 new voters counted between the 2018 and 2023 elections.
+In light of this evolution, ahead of the 2023 election, representatives of most major parties, such as Piraten deputy Sven Clement and déi Gréng deputy Djuna Bernard travelled to Florianopolis, Brazil to co-organize an election information event, an action which some, such as déi Lénk deputy Nathalie Oberweis, criticized as unnecessary and overly expensive.
+Ultimately, only 188 of the 19,000 eligible voters registered to vote, by post, in the election.

 Loss of nationality

 A Luxembourg citizen aged 18 or over may renounce their citizenship at any time, free of charge, provided that doing so would not render them stateless.

-A Luxembourg citizen who became such by naturalization, option or recovery may be stripped of their citizenship if it emerges that they obtained it by making false statements or through a marriage of convenience, provided that such an action would not render them stateless.
+A Luxembourg citizen who became such by naturalization, option, or recovery may be stripped of their citizenship if it emerges that they obtained it by making false statements or through a marriage of convenience, provided that such an action would not render them stateless.

-Dual citizenship
+Multiple citizenship

-Since 1 January 2009, Luxembourg has allowed dual citizenship.
+Since 1 January 2009, Luxembourg has allowed multiple citizenship.
 Since then, many Belgians have made use of the new law to adopt Belgian-Luxembourg citizenship, especially Belgians living in Arelerland, a part of the Belgian province of Luxembourg at the border with the Grand Duchy.